voschezang/coding-handbook/intelligence/learning.md

+> You don’t learn bowling by studying guardrails.

+Skills are developed by incremental succes.
+E.g. repeatedly failing and getting up.
+A teacher should encourage students, rather than telling them what not to do.

 > Knowledge is both a vehicle and a cage.

 Knowledge is baggage.
 The more knowledge one has, the more difficult is to appreciate something that is not in line with that knowledge.